 - Nava Greenfield, MD, board-certified dermatologist at Schweiger Dermatology Group in New York

-Causes of acne at 40
+The causes of acne at 40

 Acne—especially hormonal acne—isn't just a puberty problem, which is why you may see bumps on the "hormone belt" at some point.
 "Most commonly, as we age, our estrogen goes down and progesterone increases.
 This causes deep cystic bumps along the chin and jaw," explains Dr. Talakoub.
 So what can you do to treat it?
 "Usually oral medication is needed," she explains.
 "But cutting down soy and dairy in the diet can help."

-No matter how old you are, the products you're putting on your skin will ultimately effect your skin (well, duh).
-But these type of pimples, says Dr. Lily, will look totally different than the hormonal ones.
-"Acne due to clogging hair serums or makeup will form as small white bumps under the skin," she explains, which is why it's important to pay attention to any changes on your skin whenever you're changing up your routine.
-"Avoiding hair serums and primers with silicone will help," she says, but notes that if it doesn't improve when you swap your products, a dermatologist may need to give you an oral medication.
+No matter how old you are, the products you're putting on your skin will ultimately effect your skin.
+However, Dr. Talakoub says that pimples caused by your beauty routine will look different from hormonal breakouts.
+"Acne due to hair serums or makeup will form as small white bumps under the skin," she explains, which is why it's important to pay attention to any changes on your skin whenever you're changing up your routine.
+"Avoiding hair serums and primers with silicone can help," she says, explaining that these products may sometimes trap dirt and oils on the face.
+However, Dr. Talakoub notes that if it doesn't improve when you swap your products, a dermatologist may need to give you an oral medication.

 Bacteria and breakouts go together like peanut butter and jelly (though admittedly far less appealing).
 As most of us know, if you don't wash your face of dirt and grime, you'll probably end up with a pimple or two, regardless of how old you are.
-Be sure to remove your makeup with something like a micellar water, cleansing oil, or good old-fashioned makeup remover, and cleanse, exfoliate, and moisturize regularly.
+So, be sure to remove your makeup with micellar water, cleansing oil, or good old-fashioned makeup remover, and cleanse, exfoliate, and moisturize regularly.

 How to treat acne at 40

-Regardless of the cause behind acne at 40, there are certain derm-approved topical ingredients that can help treat the symptoms, most of which you've seen in your products since back in the days when your first ever pimples popped up.
-"There are many treatment options for acne," says Dr. Greenfield.
+The good news is: There are topical ingredients that can help treat the symptoms of adult acne—and most of these are the same ones you've been seeing in your products since your first-ever pimple popped up.
 "Spironolactone is great for hormonal acne.
 Retinoids work well for many types of acne.
-Antibiotics treat inflammatory acne well.
-Isotretinoin can help in severe cases."
+Antibiotics treat inflammatory acne well and isotretinoin can help in severe cases," Dr. Greenfield says.
 Plus, she says, a good face wash and moisturizer can go a long way in treating acne as well.
-A few others that derms swear by follow.
+A few other solutions experts recommend: